 • Case Management Services include: Assistance with employment and training • In-home assessments for Department’s Homecare Service. • Protective services for those over the age of 60 who may be experiencing financial exploitation, abuse, neglect by others or self-neglect. • Guidance through the petition process of Probate Court for those who may need a conservator. • Assistance with finding legal services. • Temporary (Emergency) Financial Assistance.

 • Homecare Service and Client Transportation assists elderly and disabled who have difficulty with everyday activities or need help during times of illness or disability.
 Homecare staff are available to assist with light housekeeping, laundry, meal preparation, dressing assistance and assistance with bathing.
-Client Transportation includes door-to-door transportation to medical and legal appointments, Neighbor to Neighbor food delivery, benefit application appointments and language class attendance.
+Client Transportation includes door-to-door transportation to medical and legal appointments, Neighbor to Neighbor food delivery and benefit application appointments.

 Town Hall, 3rd Floor